solidi/hl-mods/workspace/plan/roadmap.md

         1. I can't remember if there were weapons allowed or mele only.
 I believe there were modifiers.
         1. Chumtoad holder had extra health
         1. Chumtoad holder had faster run speed (I believe this was with guns enabled).
+    1. [ ] What about “kick the Santa hat”?
+Where you are just kicking the hat (or frosty head) around the map?
+Randomly chose two spawn points as goals?
+(AudioCraZ)
 1. Gameplay
     1. [x] Unreal tournament [kill announcements](https://unreal.fandom.com/wiki/Achievements_and_awards)
 1. Weapons